HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/audio-service.md

 # Audio Service

-The `mycroft-core` distribution of Mycroft includes a _Playback Skill_ which can be used to control playback after it has been started.
+The `chatterbox-core` distribution of Chatterbox includes a _Playback Skill_ which can be used to control playback after it has been started.
 This means that playback only needs to be started in the **Skill**.
 Controlling playback can then be done through the _Playback Skill_.

 ## How to set up the Audio Service